julienbordet/DocxTemplate/README.md

 target/
   2022/                                           -> one directory for each year
-    Augmentation Primes 2021-2022.xlsx            -> the file containing the raises and bonus
+    Augmentation-Primes-2021-2022.xlsx            -> the file containing the raises and bonus

 template/
-  Courriers augmentation 2021-22.docx             -> the Word model
+  Courriers-augmentation-2021-22.docx             -> the Word model
 ```

 # Installation